Introduction

 8.Zone Lighting: Focusing on Specific Areas

 Zone lighting allows you to divide your landscape into separate lighting zones.
 This way you can precisely control the type of lighting for specific areas.
 For example, create a dining zone with dramatic uplighting and silhouetting of surrounding trees for an intimate feel.
+Zone your garden path and seating space separately for safety lighting.
+Your entryway can be another zone featuring pathway illumination and downlighting to showcase plants.
+Zone lighting lets you tailor the lighting techniques and fixtures to fulfill each zone’s particular functions.

 How to Mix the Landscape Lighting Techniques for Better Results?

 While each of these techniques serves distinct purposes, combining approaches creates optimal illumination.
-Your lighting design likely involves downlighting vulnerable areas for security.

 Conclusion

-FAQ About Landscape Lighting Techniques
+Q&As about Landscape Lighting Techniques

 Q: What type of lighting works best to accentuate the textures and colors of different plants in my garden?